-- 1. Counterarguments
+- 1. Counterarguments in Writing

 - 2. Introducing and Refuting Counterarguments

-- 3. Counterarguments: Examples
+- 3. Examples of Counterarguments

-1. Counterarguments
+1. Counterarguments in Writing

-Counterarguments are, in the context of an academic argument, a representation of an opposing viewpoint or argument, including the restatement of the accuracy of the author's thesis, argument, or point - even given that other viewpoint.
-Counterarguments are a key component of classical argumentation, but they are also commonly used in other types argumentation.
+In the context of an academic argument, a counterargument is a representation of an opposing viewpoint or argument.
+Counterarguments are a key component of classical argumentation, but they are also commonly used in other types of argumentation.